PrairieLearn/pl-oer-element-cheminput/README.md

 # PrairieLearn OER Element: Chemistry Input

 This element was developed by Ananya Barman, Jayshri Ganguli and Shengyuan Wang.
 Please carefully test the element and understand its features and limitations before deploying it in a course.
-It is provided as-is and not officially maintained by PrairieLearn and we can only provide limited support for any issues you encounter!
+It is provided as-is and not officially maintained by PrairieLearn, so we can only provide limited support for any issues you encounter!

 If you like this element, you can use it in your own PrairieLearn course by copying the contents of the `elements` folder into your own course repository.
 After syncing, the element can be used as illustrated by the example question that is also contained in this repository.